saumyapalk23/Saumya-Palakodety-Trimester-3-/about_me.md

 *Technical Expertise: AP Computer Science Principles*

-*Create Task: Click on the CT link in the top right for more information!*
+*Create Task: Click on the CT tab at the top for more information!*